Contrary to popular belief, not every natural has coarse hair.

 2. Beware of Protective Styles

 Many naturals believe that protective styles are key to growing and retaining length.
-I have found that keeping my hair OUT of protective styles is how I can grow my hair.
+I have found that keeping my hair out of protective styles is how I can grow my hair.
 Protective styles can require a lot of manipulation, which can be extremely damaging for fine hair.

-3. Pro-protein
+3. Pro-protein & Keratin

 My fine hair loves a dose of protein.
 It fortifies my strands and helps to clump my curls together.
 I love both conditioners and stylers that with a touch of amino acids, protein or keratin.